Skip to main content

 WebsiteNotify online→

 When a Heartland account holder passes away, the next step depends on how the accounts were set up.
 Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with Heartland's Wealth Management / Trust Administration (800-697-0049) to access and distribute the funds.
+Accounts titled solely in the deceased's name require the estate's legal representative to work with Heartland's Trust Administration and Estate Planning (German American Bank wealth management) (614-416-4601) to access and distribute the funds.

 Heartland offers an online claims portal that makes the initial filing process more straightforward.
 Survivors can also initiate claims by phone or by mailing documentation directly.